GreatAuk/plugin-web-update-notification/README.md

 3. script resource loading failure detected (404 ?).
 4. when the tab page is refocus or revisible.

+**How to see the update notification**

+Install the current plugin (using the default configuration), package and deploy it -> Open a browser to visit the webpage (Tab A) -> Modify the code, repackage and redeploy -> Re-enter the previously opened Tab A. Here you can see the update notification in the lower right corner.
+Note that the current plugin will not take effect in development mode.

 ## Why

 Some users do not have the habit of closing web pages.
 If the front-end page is updated, the user page has always been a historical version, any there may be report an error (file 404) or a white screen.